zah - illusions (2025)

 Editing Supervisor: Ian Tan

-Foley Artist, Music Supervisor: Alger Ji-Liang
+Foley Artist: Alger Ji-Liang

-Music: Unconditional; produced by DJ Houseplants; courtesy of the artist
+Music: Unconditional; produced by DJ Houseplants

-Rehearsal Studio Space sponsored by Gold Saucer
+Rehearsal Space: Gold Saucer

-Production Gear sponsored by Cineworks
+Production Gear: Cineworks

 Screenings: